-Most voice talents prefer that the voiceover be created before the video, as there are fewer openings for potential problems, and it allows them to record at a natural pace that suits the project.
+Most voice actors prefer that the voiceover be created before the video, as there are fewer openings for potential problems, and it allows them to record at a natural pace that suits the project.
 However, they are usually ready and willing to oblige, if the video person prefers to work in the reverse order.

 And since both approaches work, what does it matter?
-As long as you are aware of the necessity of providing the voice talent with timing information (whether per scene when the video is created first, or general when the voiceover is created first), the video creation process should run smoothly.
+As long as you are aware of the necessity of providing the voice actor with timing information (whether per scene when the video is created first, or general when the voiceover is created first), the video creation process should run smoothly.

 Article by Victoria Feinerman